 Philanthropy

-Throughout the year, the British American Business Council (BABC) of Greater Philadelphia is pleased to make in kind donations to worthy groups/causes.
-The BABC is proud to have provided contributions to:
+Throughout the year, the British American Business Council of Greater Philadelphia (BABCPHL) is pleased to make in kind donations to worthy groups/causes.

 Monday, May 8, 2023 was designated a UK bank holiday in honor of the King’s Coronation.
 The royal family suggested people volunteer as part of “The Big Help Out” on this day across the United Kingdom in tribute to the King’s lifetime of public service.